-90 Day Order for Maintenance Drugs Neighborhood offers a 90-day order prescription for certain chronic medications.
+90 Day Order for Maintenance Drugs Neighborhood offers a 90-day prescription fill all medications except specialty drugs and controlled substances.
 Call our member services team for more information about what prescriptions are covered and how to enroll at 1-855-321-9244.